Asa Bird Gardiner: New York politics

 After his retirement from the Army, Gardiner pursued the private practice of law in New York City.
 He became active in the Tammany Hall political machine, the major faction of the New York City Democrats.
 A history of the society calls him a "simon-pure Democrat" who followed his father and grandfather's participation in the Tammany Society, where in 1901 he was elected a sachem.

 Gardiner was allied with Tammany Hall boss Richard Croker and, in November 1897, was elected on the Democratic ticket as New York County District Attorney.
 During the campaign Gardiner said, "Reform be damned!" when confronted with calls to confront the corruption of Tammany Hall.

 He took office on January 1, 1898, together with the first elected officers of the newly consolidated City of New York (which added the boroughs of Brooklyn, Queens and Staten Island to Manhattan and the Bronx).
+In September 1899, Gardiner appointed Columbia Law School alumnus James Dickson Carr to serve as the first African American assistant district attorney in New York state history.

 In December 1900 formal charges were brought against Gardiner for "interfering with deputies of the Attorney General in presentation of election cases to the Grand Jury and the prosecution thereof".
-Governor Theodore Roosevelt removed Gardiner from office later that month after Garidner chose not to contest the charges.
+Governor Theodore Roosevelt removed Gardiner from office later that month after Gardiner chose not to contest the charges.

 Among the beneficiaries of Gardiner's anti-reform attitude was saloonkeeper Frank J. Farrell, who is said to have opened three hundred pool halls (in reality fronts for bookmakers) after his friend took office, building a fortune that he would use to bring the New York Yankees to town in 1903.

 In 1908 Gardiner was hired by the State of New York to represent the state in opposing the extradition of Harry K. Thaw to Pittsburgh, Pennsylvania, to testify in a bankruptcy case.
 Thaw had been judged insane in his trial for murdering architect Stanford White in 1906.
 Gardiner argued that, as Thaw had been adjudicated as insane, Thaw could not be called to testify in court.
 The state offered a fee to Gardiner of $2,000 but Gardiner presented the state with a bill for $15,000.
 Gardiner's rationalization of the high fee was that he had spent five months on the case while Thaw's mother spent $100,000 in legal fees.

 On September 10, 1913, he was the orator at the centennial commemoration of the Battle of Lake Erie in Newport, Rhode Island.
 He wore the uniform of the Veteran Corps of Artillery and spoke in his capacity as the Commandant of the Military Society of the War of 1812.
 A contemporary newspaper article described Gardiner as "one of the ablest orators Newport has ever heard".